trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide.md

 * Android 4.0+ (using Xamarin Platform)
 * iOS 7.1+ (using Xamarin Platform)

-The corresponding symbol packages can be found at [https://nuget.smbsrc.net/](https://nuget.smbsrc.net/)
+The corresponding symbol packages for stable channel can be found at [http://srv.symbolsource.org/pdb/Public](http://srv.symbolsource.org/pdb/Public).
+For the beta channel symbol packages are available as well from this source: [http://ts-nuget.teklaad.tekla.com/symbols/tempfortcd](http://ts-nuget.teklaad.tekla.com/symbols/tempfortcd).

-Guide for configuring Visual Studio to use symbol server: [http://inedo.com/support/kb/1036/using-progets-symbol-server](http://inedo.com/support/kb/1036/using-progets-symbol-server)
+SymbolSource has good instructions on how package consumers can [configure Visual Studio to use the symbol packages ](http://www.symbolsource.org/Public/Home/VisualStudio).

 <!--## <a name="samples">Sample apps</a>